Here’s how we deliver on the strategic legal needs of BC societies and other not for profit organizations

-Quarterbacking AI chatbot development for a digital legal information organization
+Quarterbacking AI chatbot development for a BC digital legal information organization

-People’s Law School provides plain language information online and in print on retail legal topics (think: consumer issues, money and debt, neighbours).
+People’s Law School, incorporated under the BC Societies Act, provides plain language information online and in print on retail legal topics (think: consumer issues, money and debt, neighbours).
 But how can their content be adapted for web-chat and optimized for a younger audience?
 Enter Beagle.

 This project brought together technology consultants, lawyers, copywriters and designers to “train” a robot to have empathy and provide folks with manageable next steps to solve legal problems on their own.